13 Smart Ways to Stop Wasting Money and Live Better

-My neighborhood’s big coordinated garage sale gave me a surprising wake-up call.
+My neighborhood’s big coordinated garage sale gave me a surprising wake-up call about the importance of money-saving tips.
 It’s one thing to see a family’s stuff spread out in the front yard, but quite another to see a whole neighborhood’s castoffs at once.
-All I could think of as I walked from one yard to the next was all the dumb decisions that led to this colossal display of stuff—purchased with dollars, now offered for pennies.
+As I walked from one yard to the next, all I could think about were the dumb decisions that led to this colossal display of stuff—purchased with dollars, now offered for pennies.

 Imagine how much cash you’d have right now if you could get a do-over on all the thoughtless purchases you’ve made in your lifetime.
 Me?
 I’d be one wealthy woman!

 I can’t tell you what those little money wasters are in your life (the five pairs of black shoes in your closet?
 Dozens of owl figurines for your collection?).
-All you have to do is walk through your house to see what you’ve been throwing away your money on.
+Just walk through your house, and you’ll see what you’ve been throwing away your money on.

 I’ve learned that there are a lot of “conveniences” I don’t really need.
 Once I end them, it’s like giving myself a raise.